MrNugget7930/Yumeko/README.md

 - Mute (mute a user)
 - Unmute (unmute a user)
 - Setprefix (changes the server prefix)
-- Enable (enable a disabled command on that server)
+- Enable (enable a disabled command on your server)
-- Disable (disable a command on that server)
+- Disable (disable a command on your server)
 - Setwelcome (set a welcome channel)
 - Setleave (set a leave channel)